Why Does Intermittent Fasting Increase Gallbladder Sludge

 If stones are not treated promptly, they may lead to biliary tract infections.

-These infections could become life-threatening if not addressed by a doctor immediately upon noticing related symptoms like high temperature/fever above 38C (100F), loss of appetite, weight loss, increased heart rate, and regular abdominal bloating intolerance after meals.
+These infections could become life-threatening if not addressed by a doctor immediately.
+Symptoms like high temperature/fever above 38C (100F), loss of appetite, weight loss, increased heart rate, and regular abdominal bloating intolerance after meals are signs to seek medical attention.

 Irritable Bowel Syndrome And Gallbladder Health Connection